lafleurdeboum/ADCOverUDP/README.md

 (make sure to connect its ADC to something useful).
 Re-edit `board.py`.
 Upload to the listener.

+Alternatively, one could use the `broadcasterInstallScript.sh` that uses `rshell` to upload files to the board.
+Then use `listenerInstallScript.sh`.
+Those will set up the listener as a wifi access point, and tell the broadcaster to connect to this AP before broadcasting ADC events.
+This way you can have several (untested, but if you want to buy me a third board just mail me).

 At the moment, the scripts rely on a working OLED display (to be changed).